How Rakeback Is Calculated 2026: Wager-Based vs House-Edge vs GGR Methods Compared

 Effective rate on wagers = 15% x 4% = 0.6%

-This means Stake's 15% maximum delivers approximately 0.6% on total wagers.
+This means Stake's 15% maximum delivers around 0.6% on total wagers.
 Duel's 10% on total wagers delivers 10% on total wagers.
 The gap is enormous.

-GGR is the casino's actual realized profit from your play, not the theoretical expectation.
-It is calculated as total bets minus total payouts.
+For how is rakeback calculated: critically.
+The GGR rakeback formula is the platform's actual realized profit from your play.
+Not the theoretical expectation.
+The GGR method casino math is calculated as total bets minus total payouts.

 The Formula